trma1big/wfm/README.md

 # wfm
-WorkFlow Monitor
+## WorkFlow Monitor

-configure using standard BPMn diagram files a simple workflow that rapresent the process/activity (manual or using programs ) needed to close an operational day. the status of each fases can be changed using the API or manually using the web interface.
+configure WF using standard BPMn diagram files - in this case a simple workflow that represent the process/activity (manual or using programs ) - typical use case are :
+* a workflow that contains all the backoffice process needed to "close" a day ( _example/example_4.bpmn )
+* a workflow that contains all the AM IT department process needed to give the start to the customers to work on an application ( _example/example_2.bpmn )

+the status of each fases rappresented in bpmn diagram could be changed using the API or manually using the web interface.

-no databases needed, all data are saved on json files in order to be portable without problems.
+no databases needed!! all configuration are saved on json files in order to be portable without problems.

  # INSTALL
  + install node js ( https://nodejs.org/it/download/ )